heutelbeck/sapl-policy-engine/sapl-node/examples/local/README.md

 ```

 **Tenant routing** uses client-to-tenant binding in `application.yml`.
 Each authenticated
-client is bound to a specific pdpId.
+client is bound to a specific pdp-id.
 Unauthenticated requests fall back to
-`defaultPdpId: "default"`.
+`default-pdp-id: "default"`.

 **Test:**